 Some might argue it's one of those you-say-tomato-and-I-say-tomahto things.
-However, I and many of my park fan brothers and sisters would beg to differ.
+However, park fans (a group of which are proud members) beg to differ.
 There are differences, but they can be subtle, and there is often plenty of overlap.
 Before we call the whole thing off, let's parse the terms and shed some light.
 You might want to fasten your seat belts and lower your lap bars; we could be in for a bumpy ride.

 What's the Story with Theme Parks?